All Levels Flow to Music

-Vinyasa Flow yoga is a vigorous, athletic style of yoga.
-We focus on connecting breath to movement through a continuous sequence of postures.
-We stretch and strengthen our body, mind, and spirit!
+Vinyasa Flow to Music classes focus on connecting breath to movement through a vigorous, continuous sequence of postures.
+We stretch and strengthen our body and spirit, and we calm the mind.

-Class is appropriate for all levels of experience and beginners are always welcome.
-If you are new to yoga or have an injury or limitation, please let the teacher know so he/she can offer modifications and give you extra support.
+This class is appropriate for all levels of experience, and beginners are always welcome.
+If you are new to yoga, or if you have an injury or limitation, please let the teacher know, so he/she can offer modifications and give you extra support.

 Sign UpSun Dec 16 9:30 am - 11:00 am with Aine O'Malley

 Sign UpMon Dec 17 12:00 pm - 1:00 pm with Robin Shaw

 Sign UpMon Dec 17 6:00 pm - 7:15 pm with Kimberly Giardino